Cat looking at an egg

 The short answer to this is yes, in moderation.
 Cats can eat egg yolk and whites, and provided they’re cooked and in small quantities, eggs can be a reasonably nutritious occasional treat as part of your cat’s diet.

-In this guide, we’ll take a closer look at whether cats can eat eggs safely, and how this can affect their long-term health.
+In this guide, we’ll take a closer look at whether cats can eat eggs safely and how this can affect their long-term health.

-Before we think about the question “can cats eat eggs?” we should consider whether or not they should eat eggs.
+Before we think about the question "Can cats eat eggs? ”We should consider whether or not they should eat eggs.

 Like with adult cats, eggs should never be a kitten’s primary source of protein.
-To ensure your kitten is getting all the nutrition they need to grow at a healthy rate, be sure to feed them consistent meals with nutritionally-balanced kitten food, like Perfect Fit™ Junior cat food.
+To ensure your kitten is getting all the nutrition they need to grow at a healthy rate, be sure to feed them consistent meals with nutritionally balanced kitten food, like Perfect Fit™ Junior cat food.

 While cats can eat raw eggs, and many will certainly try if they get the chance, this should always be avoided in the interest of their health.